 Although Scotus developed a whole new theology to explain the simple vision of St Francis, St Francis had something far more important to do.
 He wanted to show people the love of God in such a way that it could move their hearts and help them to generate the love that could take them up into Christ their King.
 That is why he built the first Crib at Greccio a little town in the Rieti Valley.
 It was to move peoples’ hearts and stain their minds and their memories with the incredible truth of just how much God loves us, to come amongst us as a helpless baby in a wooden crib, to fill us with his love and joy that can transform us as it transformed St Francis into the man his contemporaries called, ‘the Second Christ’.
 It is often forgotten that Christ was a man full of joy, and that is why he said to his disciples at the Last Supper that he wanted to share the joy that filled him, with them (John 15:11-12).
 While St Francis was preaching at the first Crib, the little statue that he lifted out of the manger came alive and he came alive with an infectious joy that filled the whole congregation, sending them away in a state of ecstatic joy.
 If only everyday was Christmas day, it could do for us what it did for St Francis and his listeners on that holy night.

 It was his inner joy that drew the first disciples to Jesus and then drew others to them as this infectious inner joy won the hearts and minds of a pagan world and turned it into a Christian world.
-The message of this Christmas and every Christmas, is that, given open and welcoming hearts, we too can all be filled with the joy that animated Jesus, his first disciples and Francis and his followers, to do what they all did in their day.
+The message of every Christmas, is that, given open and welcoming hearts, we too can all be filled with the joy that animated Jesus, his first disciples and Francis and his followers, to do what they all did in their day.
 What they did was to proclaim loud and clear, not so much by what they said, but by the joy that radiated out of them, that Christ is not dead, but alive and well in all who would receive him.
 Then, at last, Christ the King can begin again, through us, to transform our modern pagan world as he once transformed the ancient pagan world, into his Kingdom of love, of joy, and of justice and peace; to become a friary where we can be like, and act like, brothers and sisters to each other in the One who is the All in All, who first chose to become a helpless baby in a wooden crib, in the little town of Bethlehem, two thousand years ago.

 David Torkington’s book Wisdom from Franciscan Italy has never received less than five star reviews on Amazon.
 It can be recommended as a must read to see the central mysteries of our faith as never seen in quite the same way before.
 David Torkington’s latest book, Wisdom from the Christian Mystics is now available to pre-order at Amazon.co.uk or Amazon.com